zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-amazon.md

-Stories of high leisure, stories of absence of collection, hermetically stories, cold stories, Samadhi stories, Pledge stories, Liberation stories, Liberation consciousness stories, Satipatthana Stories, Same Main Stories, Dady Foot Stories, Indiya Stories, Power Stories, Bocentrics Tell stories, road story, fruit story, Nirvana story.
+Stories of high leisure, stories of absence of collection, hermetically stories, cold stories, Samadhi stories, Pledge stories, Liberation stories, Liberation consciousness stories, Satipatthana Stories, Same Main Stories, Dady Foot Stories, Indiya Stories, Power Stories, Bocentrics Tell stories, road story, fruit story, Nibbana story.
 Hikmune in the Word Protected is the one.
 This is the cleanliness of the word.
 What a lingua Wish a purity